This post contains affiliate links. Read my disclosure policy here.

 These Gluten Free Vegan Cornbread Muffins are subtly sweet, moist and crumbly.
 They are made with pure & simple ingredients that you probably have in your pantry now.

 I’ve always been a big fan of cornbread.
 Hasn’t everyone?
 I was especially crazy for it when I was a kid.
 It was the only time it was acceptable to have yummy cake with dinner (anything sweet & spongy was cake to me).
 My mom would whip out the Jiffy box and I would smile from ear-to-ear.
 Do you guys remember Jiffy?
 Gosh, I couldn’t imagine what’s in that list of ingredients now.
 Well, I’ve left all that bad stuff behind, but kept the yummy part.
 These Gluten Free Vegan Cornbread Muffins are easy to make, just as delicious and worlds healthier.
-Sounds like a good exchange, right?
+It sounds like a good exchange, right?

 I’m not gluten intolerant, but I do feel more bloated when I consume too much, so I try to limit it when possible.
 These Gluten Free Vegan Cornbread Muffins make a wonderful replacement to traditional cornbread recipes.
 I made them using oat flour, corn meal, almond meal, ground flax, almond milk, virgin coconut oil, pure maple syrup, apple sauce and corn kernels.
 No funny stuff in these golden muffins, so you can feel good about feeding your family “cake” for dinner.